-Since starting at CCBC, Nick has come out of his shell and is involved in many activities on campus.
-He’s a member of the Phi Theta Kappa Honors program, a First Year Experience Mentor and a member of the CCBC Fresh Faces team.
-An aspiring writer, Nick is even editor-in-chief of the school newspaper, CCBC Connection.
+After starting at CCBC, Nick came out of his shell and got involved in many activities on campus.
+He was a member of the Phi Theta Kappa Honors program, a First Year Experience Mentor and a member of the CCBC Fresh Faces team.
+An aspiring writer, Nick also served as editor-in-chief of the school newspaper, CCBC Connection.

-I am a very introverted person and becoming involved at CCBC has changed my life for the better,” said Nick.
-“Now I always look forward to meeting new people, sharing my story and helping students find opportunities to grow and shine, much like I’ve been able to do at CCBC.”
+I am a very introverted person and becoming involved at CCBC changed my life for the better,” said Nick.
+“Now I always look forward to meeting new people, sharing my story and helping students find opportunities to grow and shine, much like I was able to do at CCBC.”

 A CCBC 2020 graduate, Nick plans to transfer to a four-year university to major in Journalism and either Chinese or International Relations.
 He would like to become a travel writer or work for an international news station, which will enable him to achieve his goal of experiencing and writing about new cultures.